-Researching green history - We are in discussion about an oral history project with the Peoples History Museum (Manchester) and hope to approach the Heritage Lottery Fund.
+Researching green history - We are in discussion about an oral history project with Birmingham Friends of the Earth the Peoples History Museum (Manchester) and hope to approach the Heritage Lottery Fund soon.

 We've been helping to co-ordinate the 100th Anniversary community history project for the Horfield and District Allotments Association, Bristol.
 It's been a fantastically interesting project, funded by the Heritage Lottery Fund.
 This leaflet has just been printed.
 We are now working on a more detailed booklet.